shinshin86/oh-my-logo/examples/README.md

 This works because:
 1. The examples are in the `examples/` subdirectory
 2. The built library is in the `dist/` directory at the project root
-3. Deno supports direct JavaScript imports from relative paths
+3. Both Node.js and Deno support direct JavaScript imports from relative paths

-## TypeScript Support
+## TypeScript Configuration

-Deno has built-in TypeScript support, so you can also create `.ts` files and run them directly.
-The examples include full type annotations for educational purposes.
+The examples have their own `tsconfig.json` optimized for:
+- ES2022 modules and features
+- Bundler module resolution
+- Compatibility with both Node.js and Deno patterns

 ## Troubleshooting